New ‘Virtual Care Center’ Choreographs Post-Discharge Care

 Berliant says similar virtual care models have been trialed in the United Kingdom and Canada, but results are still being analyzed.
 If Rochester’s VCC pilot indeed moves the needle—saving costs and sparing readmissions—it could be a beacon program for other communities.

-“If this works, it would be one of the first interventions to show how tight, proactive care management programs can succeed—generating the kinds of cost savings and illness avoidance needed to pay for themselves.”
+“If this works, it would be one of the first interventions to show how tight, proactive care management programs can succeed—generating the kinds of cost savings and illness avoidance needed to be self-sustaining and pay for themselves.”